course-details-portlet

 Further on evaluation

-The two main programing assignments are on MPI and CUDA respectively.
-All assignments must be done individually.
+The main two programming assignments are on MPI and CUDA and must, like the other obligatory exercises be passed to take the final exam.
 Feedback will be given on the assignments, as soon as practically possible during the semester.
-You must pass both the final exam (as well as the all the programming assignments) in order to pass the course.

 Course materials